Ismenama5s/haseeb-qureshi.github.io/_posts/2018-02-19-stablecoins-designing-a-price-stable-cryptocurrency.md

 With all that said, non-collateralized stablecoins are the most ambitious design.
 A non-collateralized coin is independent from all other currencies.
 Even if the US Dollar and Ether collapse, a non-collateralized coin could survive them as a stable store of value.
 Unlike the central banks of nation states, a non-collateralized stablecoin would not have perverse incentives to inflate or deflate the currency.
 Its algorithm would only have one global mandate: stability.

 This is an exciting possibility, and if it succeeds, a non-collateralized stablecoin could radically change the world.
-But if it fails, that failure could be even more catastrophic, as there would be no collateral to liquidate the coin back into.
+But if it fails, that failure could be even more catastrophic, as there would be no collateral to liquidate the coin back into and the coin would almost certainly crash to zero.

 Pros:
 * No collateral required